 - In December I took my redundancy intending to use the next few months to become a full-time Discerning Cyclist.

-- Two days before Christmas, I moved to Germany (where my girlfriend lives).
+- Two days before Christmas, I moved to Germany.

 - Initially I lived in Flensburg (very north Germany) which was cool (especially after living on the Med).